Paul Joseph Nussbaum: Bishop of Sault Sainte Marie and Marquette

-Following the resignation of Bishop Frederick Eis, Nussbaum was appointed the fifth bishop of the Diocese of Sault Sainte Marie-Marquette on November 14, 1922.
+Following the resignation of Bishop Frederick Eis, Nussbaum was appointed the fifth bishop of Sault Sainte Marie-Marquette on November 14, 1922.

 Death and legacy

-Paul Nussbaum died from a stroke on June 24, 1935, at St. Mary's Hospital in Marquette at age 64.
+Paul Nussbaum died from a stroke on June 24, 1935, at St. Mary's Hospital in Marquette, Michigan, at age 64.
 He was buried in West Hoboken.
 His remains were transferred to Corpus Christi Cathedral in 1985 by Bishop Rene H. Gracida.